kaboobear/Vue-Fitness-App/README.md

 ### How To Use

-- Clone this repo to your device
+- Clone this repo on your device
 - ```npm install``` into 'root' and 'client'
 - ```npm run server``` and ```npm run client```